An Overview of Medicare

 Policymakers, health care providers, insurers, and researchers continue to debate how best to introduce payment and delivery system reforms into the health care system to tackle rising costs, quality of care, and inefficient spending.
 Medicare has taken a lead in testing a variety of new models that include financial incentives for providers, such as doctors and hospitals, to work together to lower spending and improve care for patients in traditional Medicare.
 The goals of these financial incentives generally link a portion of Medicare’s payments for services to “value” as determined by providers’ performance on spending and quality targets.

-Many of the new Medicare payment models are managed through the Center for Medicare and Medicaid Innovation (CMMI), which was created by the Affordable Care Act (ACA).
+Many of these Medicare payment models are managed through the Center for Medicare and Medicaid Innovation (CMMI), which was created by the Affordable Care Act (ACA).
 These models are being evaluated to determine their effect on Medicare spending and the quality of care provided to beneficiaries.
 The Secretary of Health and Human Services (HHS) is authorized to expand or extend models that demonstrate quality improvement without an increase in spending, or spending reduction without a decline in quality.

 Looking to the Future